 The first roadblock to finding work in America is attempting to do it from Australia.
-Albeit we live in a changing work environment where remote workers are common, most American companies will not interview applicants outside of the United States.
+Although we live in a changing work environment where remote workers are common, most American companies will not interview applicants outside the United States.
 For those reading this in the U.S., you have already made it through the first challenge.

 Jobs in America for Australians on the E3 Visa.

 Finding work in America is not a simple task, even for an American.
 It can be a lengthy process that can take up to several months.
-There is the job application process, resume review, interview process, and there is the final interview before you receive the job offer.
+There is the job application process, resume review, interview process, and the final interview before you receive the job offer.

-To filter out the thousands of foreign workers who dream of working in the U.S., you have most probably found that when applying online you are asked the question: “Do you require sponsorship?”
+To filter out the thousands of foreign workers who dream of working in the U.S., you have most probably found that when applying online, you are asked the question: “Do you require sponsorship?”
 You have also found that if you answer “Yes”, you either receive an automated rejection email, or you are ghosted.

 What differentiates Australians from every other nation seeking to work in the U.S. is the E3 visa.
 The challenge is communicating why you do not require “sponsorship”.
 Understanding what an employer is really asking, and how to answer this question truthfully and still be in the running for the position is a key to finding work in America.